 Life is not to be lived in fragments.
 It is much much bigger than a few good moments.

-Stop Living in Fragments
+Tp Live in the Present Moment, Stop Living in Fragments

 Whenever we see things in isolation, we either grab that one little thing that didn’t go as anticipated which makes our mind restless and ignore the infinite things that went right,